 Magnolia (Magnolia grandiflora) is an iconic flower of its native American Southeastern states of Virginia, Florida, eastern Texas and Oklahoma.
 According to wikipedia "M. grandiflora contains phenolic constituents shown to possess significant antimicrobial activity.
 Magnolol, honokiol and 3,5′-diallyl-2′-hydroxy-4-methoxybiphenyl exhibited significant activity against Gram-positive and acid-fast bacteria and fungi.
 The leaves contain coumarins and sesquiterpene lactones.
 The sesquiterpenes are known to be costunolide, parthenolide, costunolide diepoxide, santamarine and reynosin".

-As it turns out, white magnolia headspace scent primarily owes its characteristic balance to different 3 molecules: verbenone (18 %), isopinocamphone (9 %), and (Z)-jasmone (27 %).
+As it turns out, white magnolia headspace scent primarily owes its characteristic balance to three different molecules: verbenone (18%), isopinocamphone (9%), and (Z)-jasmone (27%).
 While the first two are green and camphoreous-medicinal, together with the (Z)-jasmone creates a completely new and utterly floral harmony that is greater than the sum of its parts.

 Michelia champaca is a whole other story though related closely to the magnolias we are familiar with in North America.
 I've discussed champaca at great length at a previous chapter of the Decoding Obscure Notes series.
 However, I'd like to add here comments on the chemical constituents - which are quite different and explain quite well some of its complexities.
 Champaca's headspace contains methyl benzoate, phenethyl alcohol (a light rose alcohol), phenylacetonitrile, indole (accounting for its animalic undertones) and methyl anthranilate (which creates its similarity to heady orange blossom and ylang ylang), along with sesquiterpenes, e.i.
 (E,E)-alpha-farnesene, ionones, e.i. dihydro-beta-ionone, (Z)-methyl-epi-jasmonate, and other aromatic esters.